bradford-hamilton/Ruby-On-Quails/guides/source/testing.md

 ### Keeping the Postman in Check

-Your mailer classes - like every other part of your Rails application - should be tested to ensure that they are working as expected.
+Your mailer classes - like every other part of your Quails application - should be tested to ensure that they are working as expected.

 The goals of testing your mailer classes are to ensure that: